 - 7.1.1.
 Kubernetes installations deployed via: - 7.1.1.1.
-Charmed Kubernetes - 7.1.1.2.
-MicroK8s - 7.1.2.
-A kubeadm-deployed cluster of unmodified upstream Kubernetes binaries as published by the CNCF, deployed on Ubuntu as base OS, as long as Ubuntu is deployed using the official Canonical image repository - 7.1.3.
-Support must be purchased for all Nodes in the supported Kubernetes cluster - 7.1.4.
-Supported versions of Kubernetes include: - 7.1.4.1.
-Weekday or 24/7 Support for N-2 (the latest and previous two) releases in the "stable" release channel

-- 7.1.4.2.
-ESM security patching for N-4 (the latest and previous four) releases in the "stable" release channel - 7.1.5.
+Canonical Kubernetes Platform - 7.1.1.2.
+Charmed Kubernetes - 7.1.1.3.
+MicroK8s - 7.1.1.4.
+A kubeadm-deployed cluster of unmodified upstream Kubernetes binaries as published by the CNCF, deployed on Ubuntu as base OS, as long as Ubuntu is deployed using the official Canonical image repository - 7.1.2.
+Support must be purchased for all nodes in the supported Kubernetes cluster - 7.1.3.
+Supported versions of Canonical Kubernetes Platform's k8s snap clusters include: - 7.1.3.1.
+Weekday or 24/7 Support for twelve years in the "stable" release channel from the date the Kubernetes LTS version is released for long-term supported (LTS) versions - 7.1.3.2.
+Weekday or 24/7 Support for one year in the "stable" release channel from the date the next Kubernetes LTS version is released - 7.1.4.
+Supported versions of Charmed Kubernetes, MicroK8s and kubeadm-deployed clusters include: - 7.1.4.1.
+Weekday or 24/7 Support for N-2 (the latest and previous two) releases in the "stable" release channel - 7.1.5.
 For any deployment of Charmed Kubernetes carried out by Canonical while under contract for a deployment, which results in the customisation of any Charms, those custom charms will be supported for 90 days after the release of new versions of the charms containing the customization.
 All software, including charms, snaps, images and debs required to deploy Kubernetes is covered by bug-fix and break-fix support